RizkyRajitha/appwriteiac/README.md

 }
 ```

-after that, we need to create our first component, AWS [VPC](https://aws.amazon.com/vpc/) . `VPC` stands for Virtual Private Cloud, which is like a complete network infrastructure layer for your cloud applications. next, we need to create a subnet in our `VPC`. this is where our EC2 instance is placed in the network. to expose this subnect to the internet we need to provision an [Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) and also [route table](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Route_Tables.html) and [route table associations](https://docs.aws.amazon.com/vpc/latest/userguide/WorkWithRouteTables.html#AssociateSubnet) to associate the route table with this subnet.
+after that, we need to create our first component, AWS [VPC](https://aws.amazon.com/vpc/) . `VPC` stands for Virtual Private Cloud, which is like a complete network infrastructure layer for your cloud applications. next, we need to create a subnet in our `VPC`. this is where our EC2 instance is placed in the network.

+To expose this subnect to the internet we need to provision an [Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) and also [route table](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Route_Tables.html) and [route table associations](https://docs.aws.amazon.com/vpc/latest/userguide/WorkWithRouteTables.html#AssociateSubnet) to associate the route table with this subnet.

 ### network.tf